opsone-ch/documentation/server/e-mail.rst

     example.com.
 3600     IN      TXT     "v=spf1 mx a:mailrelay.snowflakehosting.ch"

-Warning: Please make shure to include all other servers that should be able to send mails from your domain.
+.. warning:: Please make sure to include all other servers that should be able to send mails from your domain

 TYPO3
 -----